unomena/restlet-sites/modules/org.restlet/learn/guide/2.3/introduction/whats-new/2.2/index.md

  - Easier contribution as modules are now regular Eclipse projects (not PDE plugins)
  - Many bug fixes

-## Migration guide from version 2.1 to ${restlet-version-minor}
+## Migration guide from version 2.1 to 2.2

 This section intends to explain the main differences between the Restlet 2.1 and 2.2 releases and to help you migrate your existing applications.
 Both releases are meant to be compatible at the API level, so you should at most observe deprecate features while upgrading.

-Note that if you intend to migrate directly from 1.1 to ${restlet-version-minor}, you should really consider migrating first from 1.1 to 2.0.
+Note that if you intend to migrate directly from 1.1 to 2.2, you should really consider migrating first from 1.1 to 2.0.
 For migration instructions between 1.1 and 2.0, you can check [this page](../../whats-new/2.0/migration "Migration guide from version 1.1 to 2.0").